preloader

 Build step usage

-When defining a new project into Jenkins GUI, you may want to add a new Import API specification files in Microcks step as shown in the capture below.
+When defining a new project in the Jenkins GUI, you may want to add a new step, `Import API specification files in Microcks, ’ as shown in the capture below.

 image